 "A man may be cursed and rich; he may be blessed and poor.
 Blessedness and riches are only joined together when the riches are rightly and wisely used; and the poor man only descends into wretchedness when he regards his lot as unjustly imposed."

-3) God is like a wishing well, Santa Claus, or the Blue Fairy (from Pinocchio).
+God is like a wishing well, Santa Claus, or the Blue Fairy (from Pinocchio).
 So if I want something badly enough, and if I pray hard enough (or when I wish upon a star), He will grant my wishes and make all my dreams come true.

 I must have heard some variation of this a hundred times on my mission: